China open to changes in BRI projects

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: China´s Ambassador to Pakistan Yao Jing said that Beijing was open to changes proposed by the new government and will definitely follow their agenda to work out a roadmap for BRI projects based on "mutual consultation.
+ISLAMABAD: China’s Ambassador to Pakistan Yao Jing said that Beijing was open to changes proposed by the new government and will definitely follow their agenda to work out a roadmap for Belt and Road Initiative (BRI) projects based on “mutual consultation.

 “It constitutes a process of discussion with each other about this kind of model, about this kind of roadmap for the future,” Yao said.